dbt-labs/dbt-meshify/docs/index.md

 ## Getting Started

-This package helps automate the code development required for adding the dbt-core model governance features mentioned above.
+This package helps automate the code development required for adding the dbt mesh features mentioned above.

 The first question to ask yourself is "which of these features do I want to add to my project"?
 Do you want to add contracts, create a new group, split your monolithic dbt project in two?
 Your answer to this question will establish which `dbt-meshify` command is right for you!